 - popliteal surface.

-The linea aspera (from latin meaning "rough line") is a rough double line on the posterior aspect of the shaft of the femur for attachment of the two vasti muscles (vastus medialis, vastus lateralis) and the short head of the biceps femoris, and it is also the insertion site of the adductors, gluteus maximus, and pectineus.
+The linea aspera (from Latin meaning "rough line") is a rough double line on the posterior aspect of the shaft of the femur.
+It serves for the attachment of the two vasti muscles (vastus medialis, vastus lateralis) and the short head of the biceps femoris.
+The linea aspera is also the insertion site of the adductors of the thigh, gluteus maximus, and pectineus.

 Superiorly, the linea aspera is continuous with three ridges: the lateral ridge, the intermedial ridge (also called the pectineal line), and the medial ridge.
 The pectineal line is a bony ridge on the shaft of the femur that extends downward from the lesser trochanter, nearly reaching the linea aspera.
 The pectineal line gives attachment to the pectineus muscle.

-The gluteal tuberosity is a rough, oblong field on the shaft of the femur continuous with the linea aspera superolaterally.
-The gluteal tuberosity is the insertion site of the gluteus maximus muscle.
+The gluteal tuberosity is a rough, oblong area on the shaft of the femur continuous with the linea aspera superolaterally.
+The gluteal tuberosity serves as the insertion site for the gluteus maximus muscle.

-The popliteal surface is a triangular field on the posterior aspect of the femur on the distal part of the femoral shaft between the intercondylar line and the diverging lips of the linea aspera.
+The popliteal surface is a triangular field on the posterior aspect of the femur.
+It is found on the distal part of the femoral shaft between the intercondylar line and the diverging lips of the linea aspera.
 The popliteal artery lies upon the popliteal surface.

 Distal extremity of femur

-The distal epiphysis of the femur is the lower end of the bone, and it features:
+The distal extremity (or end, or epiphysis) of the femur is the lower end of the bone, which articulates at the knee joint.
+It features the following landmarks:

 - medial condyle, with